 The giant king crab that roam the waters of Alaska feed on many things.
 They are described as foraging omnivores.
 Staples of adult king crab diet include anything from plankton to clams, mussels, and sea urchins.
 Their robust diet likely contributes and sustains their growth.

 Huge king crab live up to 20 to 30 years.
 Throughout that time, crab go through a process called molting many times over.
 Molting is when the crab shed their exoskeleton by breaking their shell.
 The shell that regenerates is larger to accommodate the growing crab.

 See for Giant King Crab Yourself

 A giant king crab is truly a sight to behold.
 The most ideal scenario is to see the huge Alaskan king crab fresh out of the crisp, clear waters of Alaska.
 But digital images will have to do for now.
-Maybe you are tempted to buy a whole king crab or at least their massive legs to experience it for yourself.
+Maybe you are tempted to buy a whole king crab legs to experience it for yourself.
 Whatever the case, king crab is an impressive species that is unlike any other.

 Photo credit: Alaskan King Crab Co.

 Take note of our Affiliate Relationships that may exist with this page and companies listed on it.